Steamy Windows: Critical reception

 Greg Kot from Chicago Tribune noted that "Steamy Windows" begins with some of Tony Joe White's trademark "Polk Salad Annie" guitar, "a funky, gut-bucket sound that is further enhanced by some back-porch harmonica fills.
 It's the perfect atmosphere for Turner, a rural Tennessee native, to dig deep into her back-roads Southern past and sing about back-seat affairs."
 Pan-European magazine Music & Media said it "recalls the Ike & Tina sound of the late 60s.
 A massive hit."

 David Giles from Music Week wrote, "Delightfully risqué number that finds Turner's trad blues vocal neatly complemented by a spruced-up country-style rhythm with plenty of harmonica and mischievous guitar runs."
 He added further, "I was thinking 'bout parking the other night", "runs the lyric.
 The thought doesn't last long, though, as the windows are soon moist with "body heat".
 What can they be up to in there?"
 People Magazine found that Turner "sounds as passionate and expressive as ever", describing the song as "a contagious piece of funk rock".
 The reviewer added, "But why would a 49-year-old woman sing about necking in the back seat of a car?"
 USA Today viewed it as "spicy".
 John Mackie from The Vancouver Sun called it "a sultry little ditty about back seat hijinks".

 Retrospective review

-In an 2019 retrospective review, Matthew Hocter from Albumism stated that "Steamy Windows" is the "epitome" of adult contemporary, adding that it "in true Turner style", incorporates elements of the blues and a whole lot of rock.
+In a 2019 retrospective review, Matthew Hocter from Albumism stated that "Steamy Windows" is the "epitome" of adult contemporary, adding that it "in true Turner style", incorporates elements of the blues and a whole lot of rock.
 Bil Carpenter from AllMusic also noted that here, the singer "tackled" rock.
 The Daily Vault's Mark Millan called it "one of Turner's sexiest moments ever recorded", describing it as "a great swampy blues/rock song that finds Turner lamenting those wild nights of teenage lust".
-In an 2015 review, Pop Rescue found that the singer's voice is "hard, confident, and perfectly suited to this pop-rock sound, which she delivers an effortless growl."
+In a 2015 review, Pop Rescue found that the singer's voice is "hard, confident, and perfectly suited to this pop-rock sound, which she delivers an effortless growl."